John Paul McQueen: 2019−present

-Character development
+Development

 Creation and characterisation

-John Paul McQueen was created in 2006; back story given to the character is that he grew up with five sisters (Jacqui, Mercedes, Tina, Carmel, and Michaela), his mum (Myra), and no father.
+John Paul McQueen was created in 2006; the backstory given to the character is that he grew up with five sisters (Jacqui, Mercedes, Tina, Carmel, and Michaela), his mum (Myra), and no father.
 He is characterised as smart, witty, and not afraid to stand up for himself and his beliefs.
 Sutton described his portrayal of John Paul's personality as different and similar to his own.
 "He's very, very quick to take [offence] sometimes", Sutton relayed.
-"He's a bit up and down, so that's a side of him I’m not too keen on, but he's also very sensitive and loving and he cares a lot about his family and his friends and that side of it is very true to me as well and that's kind of what I kind of brought to the table."
+"He's a bit up and down, so that's a side of him I'm not too keen on, but he's also very sensitive and loving and he cares a lot about his family and his friends and that side of it is very true to me as well and that's kind of what I kind of brought to the table."
 Sutton stated that he had no trouble portraying a gay character because he had "spent a good part of [his] youth [in the theater] and there were a lot of openly gay men".

 Sexuality

-When detailing insight he gained about the gay community while portraying John Paul, Sutton stated, "My character was straight when I first started so I had to do the whole sort of questioning your sexuality and finding out who you are and what you’re about and what your likes are and what your sexual preferences are, so I got a real insight from the storyline and just how hard it is."
+When detailing insight he gained about the gay community while portraying John Paul, Sutton stated, "My character was straight when I first started so I had to do the whole sort of questioning your sexuality and finding out who you are and what you're about and what your likes are and what your sexual preferences are, so I got a real insight from the storyline and just how hard it is."
 Sutton cited that John Paul "was very, very lucky in that his family were pretty much all supportive".
 Further detailing his character's personality and how he did not want John Paul to be a gay stereotype, Sutton revealed, "I was very, very keen to make this character a straight-acting gay man.
 He's just a normal guy, like any other guy.
 He plays football.
 He likes music.
 He likes going out.
 He likes all the same things that straight men like.
 He just happens to like blokes, and that's it."
 It was a joint effort by the writers and Sutton to characterise the character this way.
 "We kind of met in the middle and that was the path we wanted to go down", stated Sutton.
 "I think it was really important for people to see because, like I say, even now, especially older generations, often in my mind view the stereotype of the gay man as this kind of screaming queen with glitter and all that kind of … feather boas and glitter and you know, Danny La Rue."